davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 The Figure 2 above gives a good overview of this new mechanism.
-To produce the output word at time $y_{t}$ the decoder uses the last hidden state from the decoder - one can thing about this as some sort of representation of the already produced words - and a dynamically computed context vector based on the input sequence.
+To produce the output word at time $y_{t}$ the decoder uses the last hidden state from the decoder - one can think about this as some sort of representation of the already produced words - and a dynamically computed context vector based on the input sequence.